Norway Multi-Adventure: Bergen & the Sognefjord Region

 - A daypack to carry essentials like water, snacks, and sunscreen

-- A collapsible walking stick for long hikes (some travelers find them useful)
+- A collapsible walking stick for hikes (some travelers find them useful)

-- Dressier attire if you plan to visit a high-end restaurant or attend a special performance
+- Dressier attire for Welcome/Farewell Dinners and in case you plan to visit a high-end restaurant or attend a special performance

 - Any personal medications, including motion sickness remedies for boat and bus rides